yugabe/MutatorFX/docs/md/MutatorFX.FilterMutator.Core.md

 | ---- | ----------- |
 | TSource | The type of the elements in the source dataset. |
 | TSort | The enum type.
 This enum should only contain names that can be resolved to property chains
 without the separating dot, otherwise the static cache will throw. |

 <a name='P-MutatorFX-FilterMutator-PropertyChainNameSorter`2-Lookup'></a>
 ### Lookup `property`

 ##### Summary

-The global cache lookup for any given `TSort` type.
+The global cache lookup for any given `TSort`type.

 <a name='M-MutatorFX-FilterMutator-PropertyChainNameSorter`2-KeySelector-`1-'></a>
 ### KeySelector(sort) `method`

 ##### Summary

-Uses the static cache [Lookup](#P-MutatorFX-FilterMutator-PropertyChainNameSorter`2-Lookup 'MutatorFX.FilterMutator.PropertyChainNameSorter`2.Lookup') to get the sorter property based on the `TSort` enum value provided.
+Uses the static cache [Lookup](#P-MutatorFX-FilterMutator-PropertyChainNameSorter`2-Lookup 'MutatorFX.FilterMutator.PropertyChainNameSorter`2.Lookup')to get the sorter property based on the `TSort`enum value provided.
 Throws if the given key was not found in the lookup.

 ##### Returns